domhnallohanlon/rpi/00terminal.md

 To return to the Raspberry Pi Recipes page click [here](http://domhnallohanlon.github.io/rpi)

+Notice: You can find more termial commands (and plenty more besides) over on <a href="http://ss64.com" target="_blank">SS64.com</a>.
+There are lots of references to get help you find your way around the command line.

 ## What's Next?

 Great stuff - why not try set up your own [web server?](mdwiki.html#!01overview.md)